DJMcMayhem/V/README.md

 An esoteric language inspired by vim and designed for code-golfing.
 Get started at the [wiki](https://github.com/DJMcMayhem/V/wiki), or you can try it in the online interpreter [here.](http://v.tryitonline.net/) (Online interpreter provided by [Dennis Mitchell](http://codegolf.stackexchange.com/users/12012/dennis))

-Under the hood, V sends out keystrokes to neovim for all of it's text manipulations, and it tries to be mostly backwards compatible with regular vim.
+V is really just a fancy way to call vim like it's a scripting language, with a bunch of settings and mappings preloaded.
 The main reason this language was invented was to fix my biggest complaints with using vim as a golfing language, rather than a text editor:

  - Input and output is obnoxious.
 In vim golf, you must enter the text into a file, open with file in vim with no loaded settings, and then *manually* type each keystroke to execute it.
 Output is to the buffer, not to STDIO